 All Jacob Holm production sites carry out significant water recycling initiatives during the production process to reduce our impact on the limited availability of freshwater on earth.

 The Sontara® Old Hickory, USA site does not use any chemicals in its production process.

 Sustainable Product Options

 At Jacob Holm, we offer our customers several sustainable product options.
-We can produce products with fibers made out of natural resources.
+We can produce products with fibers made out of natural or plant-based resources.